canonical/lxd/doc/api-extensions.md

 As the name implies, the `vendorid` field on USB devices attached to containers has now been made optional, allowing for all USB devices to be passed to a container (similar to what's done for GPUs).

+## snapshot\_scheduling
+This adds support for snapshot scheduling.
+It introduces three new configuration keys: `snapshots.schedule`, `snapshots.schedule.stopped`, and `snapshots.pattern`.
+Snapshots can be created automatically up to every minute.